kurtbruns/svg-tutorial/content/_index.md

   <circle cx="150" cy="50" r="15"></circle>
 </svg>

 By default, the SVG Coordinate System places the origin in the top-left corner of the drawing area.
 The positive *x* direction is to the right and the positive *y* direction is **down**.
-This can be tricky, especially for the uninitiated, however this is common in computer graphics to define the coordinate system with the *y*-direction as down instead of up.<!--TODO cite -->
+This can be tricky, especially for the uninitiated, however, this is common in computer graphics to define the coordinate system with the *y*-direction as down instead of up.<!--TODO cite -->

 {{<example "SVGCoordinateSystemExample">}}

-Click and drag the blue control point above to see how a point is defined in the coordinate system.
+Click and drag the control point above to see how a point is defined in the coordinate system.

 ## XML Syntax

 The XML elements that make up the SVG language are formed by an opening and closing tag.
 The tag name indicates the element that is being defined.
-The opening tag contains attributes which describe the properties of the element.
+The opening tag contains attributes that describe the properties of the element.

 For example, in the code snippet below, the `circle` tag defines a circle that is centered at the point `(50,50)` with a radius of `15`.
 The attributes `cx="50"`, `cy="50"` and `r="15"` define the position and radius.